-For couples that are facing a hard time conceiving or are experiencing unexplained infertility, an intrauterine insemination (IUI) is usually taken as the initial fertility treatment.
-After the procedure, you may wonder, "What can I do after IUI to improve success?"
+For couples that are facing challenges conceiving or are experiencing unexplained infertility, an intrauterine insemination (IUI) is usually recommended as the initial fertility treatment.
+After the procedure, you may wonder, "What can I do after IUI to improve success?"?

 What to do after IUI